-Scopus from Elsevier is the largest interdisciplinary abstract and citation database of peer-reviewed literature and features smart tools to track, analyze, and visualize research.
-As of January 1, 2019, Scopus is available to WSU faculty, students, and staff as a new subscription.
+Scopus from Elsevier, newly acquired by the University Libraries, is the largest interdisciplinary abstract and citation database of peer-reviewed literature and features smart tools to track, analyze, and visualize global research.
 With the recent cancellation of Web of Science, another major citation database, Scopus is now the best option for peer-reviewed interdisciplinary research, citation searching, and citation metrics for WSU users.The direct link to Scopus is https://libraries.wichita.edu/scopus.
 The database is also found in the library's A-Z Database List.

 Scopus is an interdisciplinary database that is international in scope.
 Updated daily, Scopus includes over 71 million records and 23,700 titles from more than 5,000 publishers including over 21,500 peer-reviewed journals (with over 4,200 full open access journals), over 360 trade publications, and articles-in-press.
 Scopus also has records for more than 120,000 books and more than 530 book series including monographs, edited volumes, major reference works, and graduate level textbooks as well as over 6 million conference papers from proceedings and journals, and patent records.
 Scopus provides 100% Medline coverage.